Barry Sonnenfeld's unrealized projects: Harvey remake

-White Noise feature film
+White Noise (2022)

 By October 4, 1999, Sonnenfeld was attached to direct the feature film adaptation of Don DeLillo’s black comedy novel White Noise, with a writer's search starting, Sonnenfeld and Barry Josephson producing the film through Sonnenfeld/Josephson Productions along with Nina Jacobson, and Walt Disney Pictures was handling distribution, until July 28, 2004, Sonnenfeld was still attached to direct and produce the adaptation, but in collaboration with Cherry Road Films and Scott Rudin after Disney didn't renew the rights. until Michael Almereyda was set to write and direct the film adaptation, & Noah Baumbach ultimately made a film adaptation in 2022.

 2000s

 The Ugly Truth

-In the early 2000s, Sonnenfeld was in talks to direct Nicole Eastman's screenplay The Ugly Truth, for Warner Bros, until Robert Luketic replaced Sonnenfeld and was released in 2009 by Columbia Pictures.
+In the early 2000s, Sonnenfeld was in talks to direct Nicole Eastman's screenplay The Ugly Truth, for Warner Bros., until Robert Luketic replaced Sonnenfeld and The Ugly Truth was released in 2009 by Columbia Pictures.

 Dummy

-By June 30, 2000, Sonnenfeld was set to produce Dummy, a road comedy script written by Marc Hyam, Bonnie and Terry Turner will also produce the movie with Barry Josephson producing through Sonnenfeld/Josephson Productions, and Walt Disney Pictures will finance, produce, & handle the film's distribution.
+By June 30, 2000, Sonnenfeld was set to produce Dummy, a road comedy script written by Marc Hyam.
+Bonnie and Terry Turner were also planned to produce the movie with Barry Josephson producing through Sonnenfeld/Josephson Productions, and Walt Disney Pictures was planned to finance, produce, and handle the film's distribution.

 The Killer

-By June 30, 2000, Sonnenfeld was set to produce The Killer, with Phil Tag rewriting John Hamburg's screenplay, Tim Allen was set to star, Barry Josephson producing through Sonnenfeld/Josephson Productions, and Walt Disney Pictures will finance, produce, & handle the film's distribution.
+By June 30, 2000, Sonnenfeld was set to produce The Killer, with Phil Tag rewriting John Hamburg's screenplay, Tim Allen was set to star, Barry Josephson producing through Sonnenfeld/Josephson Productions, and Walt Disney Pictures financing, producing, and handling the film's distribution.